Last revised June 22, 2022

 This account may not be transferred or assigned without our prior written consent.

 We may (without prior notice and when permitted by law) set off the funds in this account against any due and payable debt any of you owe us now or in the future.
-If this account is owned by one or more of you as individuals, we may set off any funds in the account against a due and payable debt a partnership owes us now or in the future, to the extent of your liability as a partner for the partnership debt.
+If this account is owned by one or more of you as sole accountholders, we may set off any funds in the account against a due and payable debt a partnership owes us now or in the future, to the extent of your liability as a partner for the partnership debt.
 If your debt arises from a promissory note, then the amount of the due and payable debt will be the full amount we have demanded, as entitled under the terms of the note, and this amount may include any portion of the balance for which we have properly accelerated the due date.

 This right of setoff does not apply to this account if prohibited by law.
 For example, the right of setoff does not apply to this account if: (a) it is an Individual Retirement Account or similar tax-deferred account, or (b) the debt is created by a consumer credit transaction under a credit card plan (but this does not affect our rights under any consensual security interest), or (c) the debtor’s right of withdrawal only arises in a representative capacity, or (d) setoff is prohibited by the Military Lending Act or its implementing regulations.
 We will not be liable for the dishonor of any check when the dishonor occurs because we set off a debt against this account.
 You agree to hold us harmless from any claim arising as a result of our exercise of our right of setoff.

-You agree that we may verify credit and employment history by any necessary means, including preparation of a credit report by a credit reporting agency.
+You agree that we may verify credit and employment history by any necessary means,

 If we are served with a subpoena, restraining order, writ of attachment or execution, levy, garnishment, search warrant, or similar order relating to your account (termed “legal action” in this section), we will comply with that legal action.
 Or, in our discretion, we may freeze the assets in the account and not allow any payments out of the account until a final court determination regarding the legal action.
 We may do these things even if the legal action involves less than all of you.
 In these cases, we will not have any liability to you if there are insufficient funds to pay your items because we have withdrawn funds from your account or in any way restricted access to your funds in accordance with the legal action.
 Any fees or expenses we incur in responding to any legal action (including, without limitation, attorneys’ fees and our internal expenses) may be charged against your account.
 The list of fees applicable to your account(s) provided elsewhere may specify additional fees that we may charge for certain legal actions.